twitter/finatra/source/user-guide/build-new-http-server/index.markdown

 ```
 <div></div>

-Our server now looks like this:
+The server now looks like this:

 ```scala
 import DoEverythingModule